Skip to content

 The short version: Classic SaaS CAC payback math assumes 80% gross margin.
 AI products run 40 to 60% once inference is loaded in.
 That single assumption shift cuts your maximum allowable CAC roughly in half.
 Three worked scenarios below show how badly the math breaks and what to do tomorrow morning.

-Most early-stage AI founders are still budgeting paid media against the wrong gross margin.
-They built their model in 2022 when the question was “can we ship this,” not “what does it cost to serve a customer for a year.”
-Now the inference bill has landed, and the CAC payback math that worked on paper is silently bleeding cash.
+Most early-stage AI founders are budgeting paid media against a gross margin that no longer exists.
+They built the model in 2022, when the question was “can we ship this,” not “what does it cost to serve one customer for a year.”
+The inference bill has since landed, and the CAC payback math that looked airtight on the deck now quietly overpays for users by roughly a third every month.

-In our AI Startup Growth Playbook cornerstone, Part 4 made the point that free-trial economics break under inference cost.
-This post goes deeper into the math, because the spreadsheet most teams are still using is the spreadsheet that’s losing them money.
+In our AI Startup Growth Playbook cornerstone, Part 4 made the case that free-trial economics break under inference cost.
+This post goes after the math directly, because for most teams the spreadsheet they still trust is the one bleeding them.

 What’s Wrong With Classic SaaS CAC Payback Math When You Apply It to AI?